 - Large enterprise software and services company – successful defense against multimillion-dollar commercial fraud claims

-- Major computer equipment manufacturer – preparation and prosecution of patent applications, litigation defense
+- Major computer equipment manufacturer – preparation and prosecution of patent applications, litigation defense, post grant proceedings in the USPTO

 - Large medical device company – litigation asserting multiple patents related to electrochemical glucose monitoring technology